Blackburn Skua

 The Blackburn B-24 Skua was a carrier-based low-wing, two-seater, single-radial engine aircraft by the British aviation company Blackburn Aircraft.
 It was the first Royal Navy carrier-borne all-metal cantilever monoplane aircraft, as well as the first dive bomber in Fleet Air Arm (FAA) service.
-The aircraft took its name from the sea bird which 'divebombs' any potential predators that come too close to its nest.
+The aircraft took its name from the sea bird which dives on any potential predators that come too close to its nest.

 The Skua was designed during the mid-1930s to Specification O.27/34, and was a radical design for the era, combining the functions of a dive bomber and fighter.
 Its enclosed cockpit and monoplane configuration were obvious shifts from preceding FAA aircraft such as the Hawker Nimrod and Hawker Osprey biplanes.
 On 9 February 1937, the first prototype performed its maiden flight; it was ordered straight off the drawing board to accelerate its development.
 In November 1938, the Skua was introduced to FAA service; 33 aircraft were operational by the outbreak of the Second World War.